-Transportation Analysis Zones (TAZs) That Meet Environmental Justice Population Zone Criteria

-Meets income criterion

-Meets minority criterion

-Meets both criteria

-Criteria for Environmental Justice Population Zones

-A TAZ in which the median household income in 1999 was equal to or less than 80% of the MPO median of \$55,800 (\$44,600) or in which the 2000 population was more than 21.4% minority. and 2035 No-Build networks used the same demographic forecasts but developed unique distributions of trip flows based on the transportation network for the No-Build and Build scenarios.
+Transportation Analysis Zones (TAZs) That Meet Environmental Justice Population Zone Criteria Meets income criterion Meets minority criterion Meets both criteria Criteria for Environmental Justice Population Zones A TAZ in which the median household income in 1999 was equal to or less than 80% of the MPO median of \$55,800 (\$44,600) or in which the 2000 population was more than 21.4% minority. - Mobility and congestion - Air Quality The first factor was applied to environmental justice and non-environmental justice areas, the second and third to environmental justice population zones and non-environmental justice population zones.

-ANALYSIS FACTORS

-The MPO used several factors as indicators of benefits and burdens for environmental justice and non-environmental justice areas.
-These factors fall into three categories:

-- Accessibility to needed services and jobs

-- Mobility and congestion

-- Environment

-The first factor was applied to environmental justice and non-environmental justice areas, the second and third to environmental-justice-population zones and non-environmental justice population zones.

 To avoid confusion, environmental justice areas and environmental justice zones will both be referred to as environmental justice areas in the remainder of this chapter.

-Accessibility Analysis

-MPO staff analyzed access to needed services and jobs in terms of average transit and highway travel times from environmental justice areas to industrial, retail, and service employment opportunities; health care; and institutions of higher education.
+Accessibility Analysis MPO staff analyzed access to needed services and jobs in terms of average transit and highway travel times from environmental justice areas to industrial, retail, and service employment opportunities; health care; and institutions of higher education.
 The analysis of transit travel times included destinations within a 40-minute transit trip, and the analysis of highway travel times included destinations within a 20-minute auto trip.
 The accessibility analysis also included an examination of the number of destinations within a 40-minute transit trip and a 20-minute auto trip.
-The 40-minute transit trip and the 20-minute highway trip thresholds represent average commute times in the region based on 2000 census journey-to-work data.
+The thresholds of a 40-minute transit trip and 20-minute highway trip represent average commute times in the region based on the 2000 census Journey-to-Work data.
 Staff examined differences between the 2035 No-Build network and the 2035 Build network for environmental justice and non-environmental justice areas.
-The accessibility analysis factors were:

-- The average travel time to industrial, retail, and service jobs within a 40-minute transit trip and a 20-minute auto trip - The average number of industrial, retail, and service jobs within a 40-minute transit trip and a 20-minute auto trip

-- The average travel time to hospitals, weighted by the number of beds, within a 40minute transit trip and a 20-minute auto trip - The average number of hospitals, weighted by the number of beds, within a 40minute transit trip and a 20-minute auto trip - The average travel time to facilities of two- and four-year institutions of higher education, weighted by enrollment, within a 40-minute transit trip and a 20-minute auto trip - The average number of facilities of two- and four-year institutions of higher education, weighted by enrollment, within a 40-minute transit trip and a 20-minute auto trip

-Mobility, Congestion, and Environmental Analysis

-MPO staff analyzed mobility, congestion, and the environmental impacts by comparing analysis factors for environmental justice areas to those for non-environmental justice areas.
+The accessibility analysis factors were: - The average travel time to industrial, retail, and service jobs within a 40-minute transit trip and a 20-minute auto trip - The average number of industrial, retail, and service jobs within a 40-minute transit trip and a 20-minute auto trip - The average travel time to hospitals, weighted by the number of beds, within a 40-minute transit trip and a 20-minute auto trip - The average number of hospitals, weighted by the number of beds, within a 40-minute transit trip and a 20-minute auto trip - The average travel time to facilities of two- and four-year institutions of higher education, weighted by enrollment, within a 40-minute transit trip and a 20-minute auto trip - The average number of facilities of two- and four-year institutions of higher education, weighted by enrollment, within a 40-minute transit trip and a 20-minute auto trip Mobility, Congestion, and Air Quality Analysis MPO staff analyzed mobility, congestion, and environmental impacts by comparing analysis factors for environmental justice areas to those for non-environmental justice areas.
 Staff examined differences between the average levels of these analysis factors within the two types of areas for the 2035 No-Build network and the 2035 Build network.

-The mobility, congestion, and environmental analysis factors were:
+Based on census Journey-to-Work data, a 40-minute transit trip and a 20-minute highway trip represent average commute times in the region.
+The mobility, congestion, and air quality analysis factors were: